Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 please fix this speeelling error

-plases fix this spelling error
+please fix this spelling error - this one has been corrected 2/3/2022

 plz fixx this spelling error